RMeli/GNINA-CASF2016/scoring_and_ranking/README.md

 * Kendall's correlation coefficient (ranking)
 * Predictive Index (ranking)

+Analysis output files are stored in `analysis/outputs/` while analysis log files (containing the metrics of interest as well as R scripts for bootstrapping)  are stored in `analysis/logs/`, for different optimisation methods (first subfolder level), and for different models and scoring methods (file names).

 ### `04_bootstrap.sh`

 Perform bootstrapping in [R](https://www.r-project.org/) to compute 90% confidence intervals.

+The results of bootstrapping are stored in `analysis/outputs/`, for different power tests (scoring and ranking, first subfolder level), for different optimisation methods (second subfolder level), and for different models and scoring methods (file names).

 ### `05_reports.sh`